Individual Retirement Accounts (IRAs)

 Where a Traditional IRA gives you a tax deduction on your contributions, a Roth IRA lets you save when you take your money out.
 Any interest growth, as well as your distributions during retirement, are federal tax-free.
 A Roth IRA also allows you to make withdrawals of your contributions at any time, for any reason, without penalties or taxes.
 The growth, or interest, is the only part for which you’ll have to wait until you’re at least 59½ to withdraw without penalties or taxes.
 There are some restrictions depending on your age and income.
 Check contribution and income limits for each year you plan to contribute, as they are subject to change.

 Click to view larger

 Generally, if you expect to be in a higher tax bracket in the future, the Roth IRA is a better choice.
 If you believe you are at or near your highest tax bracket now and will be in a lower bracket when you retire, a Traditional IRA could be a better choice.
 You’ll also want to consider what you expect your future income tax to be.
 Depending on your retirement income level, much of your retirement income could be taxable.

-We’ll discuss your personal financial situation and plans for the future, as well as the variables of each type of IRA, and how they could fit into your overall retirement strategy.
-Start by making an appointment with us, and Retire Smarter.
+If you have any questions, we are here to help.
+Call 315-735-8571 to discuss your personal financial situation and plans for the future, as well as the variables of each type of IRA, and how they could fit into your overall retirement strategy.